Department of Geology and Geophysics students have the opportunity to participate in the Tom A. Thorson Geology Field Camp.

 We have been ranked best value geology department in the country in 2019, 2020 and 2021 and recently no.15 in the top US Geology Schools table for 2024.

-We will strive in all our endeavors to promote diversity and advance inclusion and equity in thought, perspective, culture, and human identity.
+We will strive in all our endeavors to promote a welcoming environment in thought, perspective, culture, and human identity

 Explore Earth's processes and uncover the secrets hidden beneath its surface!